-Decker and Hunt in their vile book The Godmakers make a similar claim to Rendell's:
+Decker and Hunt in their vile book The Godmakers make a similar nonsensical claim to Rendell's:

 Nothing less than 100% perfection [in this lifetime] will do.

 Mormons strive to improve themselves conforming their lives to the pattern of the Jesus Christ, who is their paradigm.
 They do not expect to reach perfection in this life and are not taught that such is possible.
-Decker and Rendell – both of whom are ex-Latter-day Saints know their statement to be untrue, so why do they insist otherwise?
+Decker and Rendell – both of whom are ex-Latter-day Saints know their statements to be untruths, lies, so why do they say otherwise?

 10. Rendell, to lend some substance to his claims to be a high-ranking defector from the Mormon faith, makes a claim that is unmistakable in its intention, although he does not define the claim clearly in Don't Close The Door, he does so in later correspondence.

 I was not just a 'run of the mill' Mormon - I became one of the top members in the south-west of England Area.